30% Federal Income Tax Credit

 The savings can be even better for businesses talk to an installer in your area to learn why.

 In addition to the Washington State production based incentive many local PUD’s are offering their own production-based incentives.
-Check with your local PUD or Utility for additional incentives.
+To learn what local incentives are available in your area check with your local PUD or utility.
+Local incentives can also be found on the Washington State section of the dsire.org website.

 Property Value Increase

 A study published by Lawrence Berkeley National Laboratory compared California home sale prices for homes with solar energy systems to those that did not.
 The study’s data set was over a 8 1/2 time frame using a 3.1 kW average system size and found that on average solar homes went for $17,000 more than their non-solar counterparts.
 A general rule of thumb is that any home improvement that lowers your electricity bills by $1000 annually will increase a home’s value by about $20,000.